DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 Account Cards represent values associated with an individual customer, represented by a linked Contact object.
 Account Cards can essentially be thought of as a customer's account, making them suitable for implementing customer account credit or points programs.
 Lightrail requires that a Contact has only one Account Card per currency.
 This makes handling transactions against account credits simpler as will be discussed in the [Account Credit Use-Case](#use-cases-account-credits-anchor).

-Unlike Gift Cards, Account Cards do not have a `fullcode` and interaction with their value is only possible via the Card object interface.
+Unlike Gift Cards, since Account Cards are tied to a known customer, they do not have a `fullcode` and interaction with their value is only possible via the Card object interface.

 To keep creation of Account Cards simpler, Lightrail does not require specifying a Program for Account Card creation and uses a default Program automatically created under the hood.
 The Principal Value Stores of all of your Account Cards (in each currency) are derived from that default Program.